 Rational Emotive Behavioral Therapy (REBT): Tackling Irrational Beliefs

 For example, an individual might experience a stressful situation (A) and believe (B) that they cannot handle the stress without using substances, leading to the consequence (C) of substance use.
-The goal of REBT is to identify and dispute these irrational beliefs (B) and replace them with more rational and constructive thoughts, resulting in healthier emotional and behavioral outcomes (C).
+This method aims to identify and dispute these irrational beliefs (B) and replace them with more rational and constructive thoughts, resulting in healthier emotional and behavioral outcomes (C).

 A core principle of REBT is the identification and disputation of irrational beliefs.
 These beliefs often take the form of absolutist thinking, such as “I must be perfect,” “I should always be happy,” or “I can’t stand discomfort.”
 In the context of substance abuse, such beliefs might manifest as “I need alcohol to relax” or “I’m worthless if I can’t quit.”
 By challenging these irrational beliefs, individuals can reframe their thinking in a way that reduces the urge to use substances as a coping mechanism.